Cyber Risk Scoring with QUBO: A Quantum and Hybrid Benchmark Study: Methods

 \subsubsection{Hybrid approach}

-To bridge the gap between the flexibility of classical solvers and the exploratory power of quantum annealing, we employed hybrid quantum–classical approaches.
+To bridge the gap between the flexibility of classical solvers and the exploratory power of quantum annealing, we employed hybrid quantum--classical approaches.
 In these workflows, most of the optimization is carried out classically, but the solver calls the quantum annealer as a specialized subroutine to tackle the most challenging regions of the energy landscape.
 In theory, this design leverages the strengths of both paradigms: the classical component provides scalability and robustness, while the quantum component enhances the search process by escaping deep or narrow local minima through tunneling.
 Because hybrid methods operate on problem fragments rather than the full QUBO, they substantially alleviate the embedding limitations that constrain pure quantum approaches, making it possible to handle larger and more densely connected infrastructures.

 Regarding scalability, the hybrid approach behaves differently from the classical and quantum solvers, which both converge after a runtime that is not known a priori.
 In contrast, the execution time of the hybrid method is explicitly fixed by the user.
 In principle, this time budget should account for the cost of the classical optimization plus the overhead of sending at least one subproblem to the QPU.
 To enable a fair comparison across the three approaches, we evaluate the hybrid solver under three timing regimes: the minimum time suggested by the solver, 30 seconds, and 180 seconds.
 The first case is expected to behave similarly to the classical method, since only a limited number of quantum subroutine calls can be executed.
 The longer time budgets, however, allow more frequent QPU calls and therefore should benefit more from the quantum solver.